hvianna/audioMotion-analyzer/README.md

 Browser autoplay policy dictates that audio output can only be initiated by a user gesture, and this is enforced by WebAudio API by creating [*AudioContext*](#audioctx-audiocontext-object-read-only) objects in *suspended* mode.

-**audioMotion-analyzer** tries to automatically start its audio context on the first click on the page.
+**audioMotion-analyzer** tries to automatically start its AudioContext on the first click on the page.
 However, if you're using an `audio` or `video` element with the `controls` property, clicks on those native media controls cannot be detected by JavaScript, so the audio will only be enabled if/when the user clicks somewhere else.

-Two possible solutions: **1)** make **sure** your users have to click somewhere else before using the media controls, like a "power on" button, or simply clicking to select a song from a list will do; or **2)** don't use the native controls at all, and create your own custom play and stop buttons.
+Two possible solutions are: **1)** ensure your users have to click somewhere else before using the media controls, like a "power on" button, or simply clicking to select a song from a list will do; or **2)** don't use the native controls at all, and create your own custom play and stop buttons.
 A very simple example: